-The offering

-Common stock offered by

-shares

-Common stock to be outstanding immediately after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full).

-Option to purchase additional shares

-We have granted the underwriters an option, exercisable for 30 days after the date of this prospectus, to purchase up to an additional shares from us.

-Use of proceedsWe estimate that the net proceeds from this offering will be approximately \$ million (or approximately \$\frac{1}{2}\text{ million if the underwriters exercise their option to purchase additional shares in full), based upon the assumed initial public offering price of \$\frac{1}{2}\text{ per share, which is the midpoint of the estimated price range set forth on the cover of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+The offering Common stock offered by us 6,700,000 shares Common stock to be outstanding immediately after this offering 30,269,808 shares (or 31,274,808 shares if the underwriters exercise their option to purchase additional shares in full).
+Option to purchase additional shares We have granted the underwriters an option, exercisable for 30 days after the date of this prospectus, to purchase up to an additional 1,005,000 shares from us.
+Use of proceeds We estimate that the net proceeds from this offering will be approximately \$91.0 million (or approximately \$105.0 million if the underwriters exercise their option to purchase additional shares in full), based upon the assumed initial public offering price of \$15.00 per share, which is the midpoint of the estimated price range set forth on the cover of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
 We intend to use the net proceeds that we receive in this offering to advance our lead product candidate, STK-001, through initiation of a Phase 3 clinical trial, to nominate, conduct preclinical studies for and demonstrate clinical proof of concept for additional product candidates and for general corporate purposes.
 See the section entitled "Use of proceeds."

-Risk factorsYou should read the section entitled "Risk factors" in this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.

-Proposed Nasdaq Global Market symbol "STOK"
+Risk factors You should read the section entitled "Risk factors" in this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
+Controlled company After the completion of this offering, an entity affiliated with Apple Tree Partners will beneficially own a majority of the voting power of all outstanding shares of our common stock.
+As a result, after the filing of our restated certificate of incorporation and the automatic termination of the amended and restated voting agreement as of the closing of this offering, we will be a "controlled company" within the meaning of the corporate governance standards of Nasdaq.
+Proposed Nasdaq Global Select Market symbol "STOK"

-The number of shares of our common stock to be outstanding after this offering is based on (i) 7,236,019 shares of our common stock outstanding as of December 31, 2018 and (ii) the automatic conversion of all outstanding shares of our convertible preferred stock as of December 31, 2018 into an aggregate of shares of common stock immediately prior to the completion of this offering and excludes:
+The number of shares of our common stock to be outstanding after this offering is based on (i) 892,223 shares of our common stock outstanding as of March 31, 2019 and (ii) the automatic conversion of all outstanding shares of our convertible preferred stock as of March 31, 2019 into an aggregate of 22,677,585 shares of common stock immediately prior to the completion of this offering and excludes: